Skip to main content

 The form to use for making an interim application (N244) can be found on the GOV.UK.
 You can find Welsh language and large print versions of this form together with notes for guidance to help you fill it in by following the same link.

-You can find the general rules about applications for court orders and additional guidance
+General rules about applications for court orders

-Contempt of court - this is showing disrespect to the court, perhaps by lying or not following the judge's orders.
+This is showing disrespect to the court, perhaps by lying or not following the judge's orders.
 It is punishable by a fine or even time in prison.

-Disclose - showing relevant evidence to the other party.
+showing relevant evidence to the other party.

-Interim application – an application made at any time after you start your claim and before the trial.
+An application made at any time after you start your claim and before the trial.

 Disclaimer